exa04/cyma/README.md

 ## 🧰 What's included

-Check out [this](https://github.com/223230/cyma/milestone/1) milestone to see what views will eventually be added.
+Check out [this project](https://github.com/users/223230/projects/5/views/3) to see what views will eventually be added.
 Do you think something's missing?
 File a feature request so it can be added!